In Sancti Spiritus, most of these small-scale companies are dedicated to the construction business, and only a few work in other areas

 Lianet Ruiz Mena, from the assistance-to-the-taxpayer local service of the National Administration Tax Office (ONAT) told Escambray that taking into consideration taxes on utilities only, these new non-state jobs have contributed with more than 7,980 000 Cuban pesos.

 In Sancti Spiritus, most of these small-scale companies are dedicated to the construction business, while only a few deal with gastronomy, plastic production, solid waste recovery and ornithology.
-Since 2014 —when the first of these cooperatives was created in the soil in this central Cuban territory— these companies have been gradually increasing.
+Since 2014 —when the first of these cooperatives was created in this central Cuban territory— these companies have been gradually increasing.

 According to a recent statement released by Granma newspaper, new non-agricultural cooperatives won’t be authorized for the moment; instead, efforts will be dedicated to improve the existing ones.